ngmoco/falcore/README.md

 ## Building

-Falcore is currently targeted at Go 1.0
+Falcore is currently targeted at Go 1.0.
+If you're still using Go r.60.x, you can get the last working version of falcore for r.60 using the tag `last_r60`.

 Check out the project into $GOROOT/src/pkg/github.com/ngmoco/falcore.
 Build using the `go build` command.